Crossmolina: Soccer

-Places of Interest
+Places of interest

-St Mary's Church - Built in 1818–19 is a fine example of an early 19th century Chapel constructed by the Church of Ireland.
-It was erected with the financial support of the Board of First Fruits.
+St Mary's Church - Built in 1818–19, this early 19th-century Church of Ireland chapel was erected with the financial support of the Board of First Fruits.
 The interior of the church has a wall monument commemorating 'General Sir James Jackson C.C.B.
 K.H. who "served with distinction through the Peninsular War at Waterloo and India".

-Lough Conn - Ireland's seventh-largest lake, situated south of the town.
-The Loch is renowned as a first-class brown trout and salmon fishing location.
+Lough Conn - Ireland's seventh-largest lake, is situated south of the town.
+It spans about 14,000 acres and is known for its abundant char population.
+Managed by the North-Western Regional Fisheries Board, it boasts healthy wild trout stocks and has never been stocked artificially.
+The Lough Conn Drive is a looped drive of approx 102 km around the lake.

 Crossmolina Castle - Located across the road from St Mary's Church at the end of Church Street.
-In 1526 the castle was destroyed by O'Donnell, Chief of Tirconnell.
+In 1526, the castle was destroyed by O'Donnell, Chief of Tirconnell.

 Gortnor Abbey - A large house, built by the Ormsby family in 1780.
 In 1916 it was converted into a convent boarding school run by the Jesus and Mary Order of nuns.

 Errew Abbey - A ruined 13th-century Augustinian church that sits on a tiny peninsula on the banks of Lough Conn.
-Local tradition suggests that the original Abbey was founded by St Tiernan, the patron saint of Crossmolina.
+Local tradition suggests that the original abbey was founded by St Tiernan, the patron saint of Crossmolina.
 The abbey was reduced to ruins by Cromwellian settlers.

 Crossmolina Methodist Meeting House - Located on Church Street, there is the ruins of a Methodist meeting house.
 It was built in 1854, replacing an earlier meeting house established in 1835.
 The building was abandoned towards the end of the 19th century.

 Saint Tiernan's Catholic Church - Built in 1859–60 on a cruciform plan, and extended in 1890–93.
 The church bell dates from 1907.
-The impressive gothic-style altar was built in 1892.
+The gothic-style altar was built in 1892.

-Enniscoe House - A country house, built between 1790 and 1798, sometimes described as “the last Great House of North Mayo”.
+Enniscoe House - A country house, built between 1790 and 1798, sometimes described as "the last Great House of North Mayo".
 The house was built for the Anglo-Irish Jackson family using stone from an old castle.
-In Cromwellian times the Jacksons were granted 5,000 acres of land, which had been confiscated from the Anglo-Norman de Burgos family.
+In Cromwellian times, the Jacksons were granted 5,000 acres of land, which had been confiscated from the Anglo-Norman de Burgos family.
 At the time of the French invasion of 1798, General Humbert's men stayed at the house.
 It now serves as a hotel.

-Cawley's bar - Located on Erris Street, this two-bay two-storey building was previously a bar.
-Built in 1838, it was originally two separate single-bay two-storey thatched houses with shopfronts on the ground floor.
-The building is currently disused.
+River Deel Pathway - A pathway runs through the town along the banks of the river.
+The ruins of Castle Gore and Deel Castle, dating to the 16th century, are located along the riverbank at the northern end of Lough Conn.
+The latter site saw construction activity continue into the 18th century with the addition of a house in 1790.
+However, this house suffered damage during the 1798 rebellion and was ultimately burned in the Irish Civil War of 1922-1923.